anniva/htmlCanvas/README.md

 # htmlCanvas
-html canvas tennis game following a tutorial
+Html canvas tennis game following a tutorial from Udemy // code your first game